1 9 5 2 – 1 9 5 5 (USA)

 The most memorable thing about The Red Buttons Show was an inane little song that Red sang called the Ho-Ho song.
 Red would put his hands together in a gesture of supplication, lean his head against them at a funny angle, and hop around the stage singing “Ho!
 Ho!
 He!
 He!
 Ha!
 Ha!
 Strange things are happening”.
 For a time that song became a national craze that infected millions of children around the country.

 The show itself featured monologues and dance numbers by Red, and sketches with his regulars and any guest stars.
-Some of the recurring characters portrayed by Red were Rocky Buttons (a punchy boxer), the Kupke Kid (a lovable little boy), the Sad Sack and Keeglefarven (a dumb, blundering German).
+Some of the recurring characters portrayed by Red were Rocky Buttons (a punchy boxer, pictured below left), the Kupke Kid (a lovable little boy), the Sad Sack and Keeglefarven (a dumb, blundering German).

 There were also regular sketches about Red and his wife (in a style that was to be imitated by George Gobel later in the 1950s) with Dorothy Jolliffe as his wife when the show first started.
 She was replaced in October by Beverly Dennis who gave way to Betty Ann Grove at the start of the 1953-1954 season.